Texas Labor Laws Guide

 Texas hiring laws

-The Texas law against employment discrimination applies to private employers with 15 or more employees and all state and local governmental entities no matter how many employees they have.
+Texas law against employment discrimination applies to private employers with 15 or more employees and all state and local governmental entities, regardless of their number of employees.

 Moreover, Texas law protects employees from retaliation discrimination.
-On that account, it is considered unlawful employment practice if an employer takes adverse action against an individual who files a workplace discrimination complaint or participates in the investigation of a discrimination complaint.
+Therefore, it’s considered an unlawful employment practice if an employer takes adverse action against an individual who files a workplace discrimination complaint or participates in the investigation of a discrimination complaint.

 Right-to-work law in Texas